CSCfi/ida2-command-line-tools/tests/README.md

 as documented in the command line tool user guide `README.md` in the root of this git repository.

+If user-only or special configuration settings are needed, the special test configuration file `tests/config/config.sh` can be created, which if present, will override all of the above configuration options.
+This can be useful for testing user-only test execution on a host where there is an installation of IDA, but where the IDA configuration should not be used, or to disregard any personal configuration settings in one's home directory for the purpose of executing the automated tests.

 # Executing the Tests